KimWooHyun/vue-lunar-calendar/README.md

 [![npm](https://img.shields.io/npm/l/vue-lunar-calendar.svg)]()

 # vue-lunar-calendar
 A vue component for lunar calendar.
-Uses Moment.js for date operations.
+Uses Moment.js for date operations.<br/>
+* This is the Korean lunar calendar.
+It is different from Chinese Lunar Calendar<br/>
+* You can also use it as a solar(gregorian) calendar

 # Online demo
 * [demo](https://kimwoohyun.github.io/vue-lunar-calendar/)